Guiding Light (1937–1949)

-The Guiding Light (TGL) was an American radio series which became a television soap opera.
+The Guiding Light (TGL) is an American radio series which became a television soap opera.

 Show development

 The series was created by Emmons Carlson and Irna Phillips, who based it on personal experiences.
 After giving birth to a still-born baby at age 19, she found spiritual comfort listening to sermons by a preacher of a church centered on the brotherhood of man.
 These sermons formed the nucleus of the creation of The Guiding Light, which began as a radio show.
 From 1937 to 1946, the show was broadcast from Chicago on the NBC radio network.